 - Learn to be an organized traveler.
 Keep documents safe, but readily available when on the move.

 Included in the European Travel Package is third-party liability insurance.
 This insurance covers the insured’s personal liability for damages, loss of property, injury, or death caused or inflicted under the insurance period.
 The liability insurance period ends 30 days after the student's departure from The Netherlands.

-The fitness center is a 15–20 minute bike ride from the castle.
-The fitness center offers an indoor swimming pool, aerobics and pilates classes, and various gym equipment and machines.
+The fitness center offers an indoor swimming pool, aerobics and pilates classes, condition training, and various gym equipment and machines.
 Please visit the fitness center in Well to view photos and opening hours.